iotaledger/iota-wiki/tutorials/pages/shimmerevm-hardhat.md

 ## Compile the Contract

-To compile the contract, you first need to install Hardhat Toolbox:
+To compile the contract, you first need to install the [Hardhat Toolbox package](https://www.npmjs.com/package/@nomicfoundation/hardhat-toolbox):

 ```sh
 npm install --save-dev @nomicfoundation/hardhat-toolbox